Heart Healthy Taco Casserole

 264

-This taco casserole is designed to be heart-healthy by focusing on lean protein, controlling sodium with a homemade seasoning blend, and using healthy fats.
-It incorporates nonfat Greek yogurt instead of sour cream and uses reduced-fat cheese to lower saturated fat content while maximizing flavor.
+This taco casserole is made heart-healthy by cooking with lean protein from chicken instead of beef.
+We reduced the sodium by making a homemade salt-free seasoning blend instead of using taco seasoning from a package.
+Finally our chef uses healthy fats for lower cholesterol.
+The creamy casserole sauce is made with nonfat Greek yogurt instead of sour cream and reduced-fat cheese to lower saturated fat content while maximizing flavor.

 Key Health Highlights